institutional/grin-transfer/README.md

 4. Click 'Configure consent screen'.
 5. Enter any name in the 'Product name' box, e.g. 'Scripted Access to GRIN'.
 6. Click 'Save'.
 7. There should now be a radio list titled 'Application type'.
-Click 'Other'.
+Click 'Desktop App'.
 Enter any name.
 Click 'Create'.
 8. A dialog box should appear that has 'Here is your client ID' and 'Here is your client secret' boxes.
 Ignore this, just click 'OK'.